Unlock the Power of HDR on WordPress

 MP4 MOV

-If you sign into your WordPress site using your phone and upload a HDR image without following the steps in the previous section, you’ll be disappointed by the results.
+If you sign into your WordPress site using your phone and upload a HDR image in one of the supported file types – you’ll be disappointed by the results.

 1. Change your theme’s function .php